adilaghayev/SWE573/README.md

 # SWE573
-This is a ReadMe file for the SWE573 project repository
+This is a ReadMe file for the SWE573 repository.